-Kenneth Prewitt is the Carnegie Professor of Public Affairs and Director of the Future of Scholarly Knowledge Project at Columbia University.
-He taught political science at the University of Chicago from 1965 to 1982, and for shorter stints was on the faculty of Stanford University, Washington University, the University of Nairobi, Makerere University, and the Graduate Faculty at the New School University, where he was also Dean.
+Kenneth Prewitt is the Carnegie Professor and Director of the Future of Scholarly Knowledge Project at Columbia University.
+He obtained his PhD at Stanford and taught political science at the University of Chicago from1965 to 1982, and for shorter stints was on the faculty of Stanford University, Washington University, the University of Nairobi, Makerere University, and the Graduate Faculty at the New School University, where he was also Dean.

 Stanford Institute for Research in the Social Sciences